wiheto/expyriment_psychology_experiments/README.md

 - pygame (http://www.pygame.org/hifi.html)
 - pyOpenGl (http://pyopengl.sourceforge.net/)

-Recommend to install python via anaconda (https://www.continuum.io/downloads - then you get pandas, numpy and matplotlib installed as well. pygame and pyOpenGL can be installed by pip or conda -> tutorial: https://www.youtube.com/watch?v=YJC6ldI3hWk)
+Recommend to install python via anaconda (https://www.continuum.io/downloads - then you get pandas, numpy and matplotlib, pyOpenGL installed automatically. pygame can be installed by pip or conda.
+Confusing?
+Anaconda tutorial can be seen here: https://www.youtube.com/watch?v=YJC6ldI3hWk)

 *Note that I have written these in python3 and (at least when I installed expyriment, the python3 was on a developers branch.
 So this may get tricky.
 But it all __should__ work for python2 and let me know if something doesn't work - also if it works!).*